moabu/cluster-mgr/manual_install/README.md

 ## Instructions

 1. [Install Gluu](https://gluu.org/docs/ce/3.0.2/installation-guide/install/) on one of the servers making sure to use a separate NGINX server FQDN as hostname.

-- A separate NGINX server is recommended, but not necessary, since replicating a Gluu server to a different hostname breaks the functionality of the Gluu webpage, when using a hostname other than what is in the certificates.
-For example, if I used c1.gluu.info as my host and copied that to a second server (e.g. c2.gluu.info), the process of accessing the site on c2.gluu.info, even with replication, will fail authentication, due to hostname conflics.
+- A separate NGINX server is recommended, but not necessary, since replicating a Gluu server to a different hostname breaks the functionality of the Gluu web page, when using a hostname other than what is in the certificates.
+For example, if I used c1.gluu.info as my host and copied that to a second server (e.g. c2.gluu.info), the process of accessing the site on c2.gluu.info, even with replication, will fail authentication, due to hostname conflict.
 So if c1 failed, you couldn't access the Gluu web GUI anymore.

 - The other servers should [install the Gluu Server Package](https://gluu.org/docs/ce/3.0.2/installation-guide/install/#install-gluu-server-package) but not run setup.py.
 This will install the necessary init.d scripts for us.